YasmminClaudino/MyPersonalLibrary/README.md

    <img src="search1.png" alt="search books" title="List Books" width="300"/>

-   - The app displays a list of books retrieved from the Google Books API based on the search query.
+   - A list of books retrieved from the Google Books API is displayed based on the user's search query.

 4. **Second Book List**

   <img src="search2.png" alt="search books" title="Second list" width="300"/>

-  - The app displays a list of books retrieved from the Google Books API based on the search query.
+  - Another view of the search results, displaying a list of books retrieved from the Google Books API.

 ## What's Next

-Create a database so users can persist their book information.
+- Database Integration: Implement a database to persist user book information.
-Create new activities
-Improve layout
+- New Activities: Develop additional activities for enhanced user interaction.
+- Layout Enhancements: Continue improving the app’s layout for a better user experience.
+- Unit tests.